chesslablab/chess-data/README.md

 USAGE:
    heuristics.php <OPTIONS> <n> <player>

-   Creates a prepared dataset of heuristics in JSON format for further visualization.
-The file is created in the dataset/visualization folder.
+   Creates a prepared JSON dataset of heuristics in the dataset/visualization folder.

 OPTIONS:
-   --win                                                    White wins.
+   --win                                                    The player wins.

-   --lose                                                   White loses.
+   --lose                                                   The player loses.

    --draw                                                   Draw.